InseeFr/sugoi-api/docs/concepts.md

 An administrator can :

-- read, create, modify or delete any realms.
+- read, create, modify or delete any realms and userstorages in realms.
-- read, create, modify or delete userstorages.
 - do whatever the writer can do on all realms.
 - request all actuator endpoints.

 ### Writer

 The writer group is defined via the regexp.role.writer property.
-It is scoped to one realm.
+It can be scoped to a realm or to a userstorage in a realm if its rights contains a userstorage pattern.

-A writer can :
+A writer on the entire realm can :

-- modify and create users on the realms they manage
+- modify and create users on the realm they manage
-- modify and create organizations on the realms they manage
+- modify and create organizations on the realm they manage
-- modify and create application and groups on the realms they manage
+- modify and create application and groups on the realm they manage, add users in groups
+- do whatever a reader on the realm can do

+A writer on a userstorage can :

+- modify and create users on the userstorage they manage
+- modify and create organizations on the userstorage they manage
-- do whatever a reader can do on the realms they manage.
+- do whatever a reader on the userstorage can do

+A writer on a userstorage cannot manage applications or add users in groups.

 ### Reader

 The reader group is defined via the regexp.role.reader property.
-It is scoped to one realm.
+It is scoped to one realm or one userstorage.

 A reader can :

-- read users, organizations, applications and groups on the realm they are reader on.
+- read users, organizations, applications and groups on the realm or userstorage they are reader on.

 ### Password manager

 The password manager role is defined via the regexp.role.password.manager property.
-It is scoped to one realm.
+It is scoped to one realm or one userstorage.
+A password manager is automatically reader of the realm or userstorage.

-Password manager can initialize passwords, update password (with a given password or not) or validate a password on its realm.
+Password manager can initialize passwords, update password (with a given password or not) or validate a password of the users of the entire realm if scoped to realm or the users of the userstorage if scoped to the userstorage.

 ### Application manager

 The application manager role is defined via the regexp.role.application.manager property.
+The reader role is needed for this role to be effective.

 Application manager can update an application and the associated groups (add or remove members, as well as create or delete groups).
-This also enable reader rights on a realm.

-Creating or deleting an application requires writer privileges.
+On the contrary, creating or deleting an application requires writer privileges.

 ## Providers